 St. Benilde Tower 2202

 Dr. Evelyn R. Klein is Professor of Communication Sciences and Disorders at La Salle and a licensed and certified speech-language pathologist and licensed psychologist with post-doctoral training in neuropsychology.
-She holds Board Specialty Recognition in Child Language from the American Speech-Language-Hearing Association (ASHA) and became an ASHA Fellow in 2009.
+She is a Board Certified Specialist in Child Language from the American Speech-Language-Hearing Association (ASHA) and became an ASHA Fellow in 2009.
 Dr. Klein also holds Supervisory Certification in Special Education from the Pennsylvania Department of Education.
 In 2011 she received the Lindback Distinguished Teaching Award from La Salle, and in 2012 she was awarded the Pennsylvania Clinical Achievement Award from the Pennsylvania Speech-Language-Hearing Association.

 Dr. Klein teaches, supervises, and advises undergraduate and graduate students pursuing a degree in speech-language pathology.
 Her areas of specialization include selective mutism, autism spectrum disorders, language-learning disabilities, acquired language disorders, stuttering, and counseling for communicative disorders.
 Recent research includes assessment practices and treatment efficacy for selective mutism, working memory and early literacy, and cognitive behavioral therapy as a treatment modality for people who stutter.
-She is also an editorial reviewer for Contemporary Issues in Communication Sciences and Disorders and the Journal of Clinical Child and Adolescent Psychology of APA.
+She is also an editorial reviewer for Contemporary Issues in Communication Sciences and Disorders and the Journal of Fluency Disorders.

 As a practicing clinician, Dr. Klein continues to evaluate and treat children, teens, and adults with communication disorders.
-Active in research, she is a principal investigator of a grant-funded research program investigating speech and language skills in children with selective mutism.
+Active in research, she investigates speech and language skills in children with selective mutism.
 As part of her research agenda, she mentors undergraduate and graduate students, presenting at annual conventions, regionally and nationally.
 Recent publications include Focus On Function (2nd ed.) and Focus On Transition (two therapeutic programs for individuals with aphasia and cognitive-linguistic deficits), Hear It, Say It, Learn It (a children’s program for developing language and literacy), and co-author of a best-selling textbook Acquired Language Disorders: A Case-based Approach, in its 2nd edition.

 Areas of Expertise